 Fujin, on the other hand, is the fearsome monstrous kami of the winds, who carries his fair share of gales and gusts in a bag on his shoulders.
 According to a few myths, it was Fujin who saved Japan during the Mongol invasions by unleashing a typhoon on the approaching fleet – which was later called the kamikaze (‘divine wind’).
 However, other Samurai-related myths call it the work of Hachiman – the god of war (discussed later in the article).
 Interestingly enough, there is a hypothesis regarding how Fujin was possibly inspired by Greco-Buddhist deity Wardo (venerated along the Silk Route), who, in turn, was derived from the Greek wind god Boreas.

 Ame-no-Uzume – The Japanese Goddess of Dawn and Dancing

 The jovial female deity of the dawn (which sort of made her the assistant to Amaterasu, the deity of the sun), Ame-no-Uzume also espoused the spontaneity of nature.
 This latter aspect made her the patron goddess of creativity and performing arts, including dancing.
 To that end, one of the central myths in Shinto pertains to how Amaterasu, the sun goddess, locked herself in a dark cave after falling out with Susanoo, the storm god.
 This resulted in the arrival of darkness over the heavens and the earth.

-So, in a bid to distract the other anxious kami, Ame-no-Uzume, by virtue of her intrinsic spontaneity and creativity, covered herself in leaves of Sakaki tree.
+So, in a bid to distract the other anxious kami, Ame-no-Uzume, by virtue of her intrinsic spontaneity and creativity, covered herself in the leaves of the Sakaki tree.
 She then started making cheery cries and it was followed up by gleeful dancing atop a platform.
 She even resorted to removing her clothes, which led to amusement among the other gods who started roaring in joy and laughter.
 The ensuing merriment steered the curiosity of Amaterasu, who finally came out of her cave, and thus the world was once again covered in radiant sunlight.

 Hachiman – The Japanese God of War and Archery